 Faloon Spelling Variations

-spelling variations of the surname Faloon exist.
+Numerous spelling variations of the surname Faloon exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Fallon, O'Fallon, Fallone, Falloone and others.

 Early Notables of the Faloon family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Faloon Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Faloon Notables in all our PDF Extended History products and printed products wherever possible.

 The 19th century saw a great wave of Irish migrating out of their homeland in a great measure due to the oppressive imperial policies of the English government and landowners.
 Many of these Irish families sailed to North America aboard overcrowded passenger ships.
 By far, the largest influx of Irish immigrants to North America occurred with Great Potato Famine during the late 1840s.
 These particular immigrants were instrumental in creation of the United States and Canada as major industrial nations because the many essential elements such as the roadways, canals, bridges, and railways required an enormous quantity of cheap labor, which these poor immigrants provided.
 Later generations of Irish in these countries also went on to make valuable contributions in such fields as the arts, commerce, politics, and education.
 Extensive research into immigration and passenger lists has revealed many early immigrants bearing the name Faloon: